Personal and pastoral support for PGR students

 Information for departments and personal tutors.

 The role of personal tutor is pivotal to supporting and guiding PGR students towards becoming independent researchers and reaching their full potential.
-The following arrangements are recommended as best practice in all departments for the provision of personal and pastoral support:
+The following arrangements should be in place in all departments for the provision of personal and pastoral support:

 - All postgraduate research students should have a named tutor identified to provide personal and pastoral support, who is not connected with the student's research project.

-- Arrangements within the department for personal and pastoral tutoring and what the student can expect from this, should be outlined at inductions and be explained in the department's PGR handbook.
+- Arrangements within the department for personal and pastoral tutoring and what the postgraduate research student can expect from this, should be outlined at inductions and be explained in the department's PGR handbook.

-- These arrangements should include details of other services available for students to access, such as SAMHS, the Counselling Service, University Health Service, the University’s Nightline, the Multi-Faith Chaplaincy, Student Welfare & Wellbeing, International Student Support, Advice and Compliance.
+- These arrangements should include details of other services available for students to access, such as Student Mental Health, Counselling and Therapies Service, University Health Service, the University’s Nightline, the Belief, No Belief and Religious Life Centre, Student Welfare & Wellbeing, International Student Support, Advice and Compliance.

 - The confidentiality of provision should be assured, except in disciplinary or other serious cases, when this should be made clear to the individual.